Solar thermal for heating domestic hot water never has to be metered. If that’s all your customer has installed, you don’t need to read this page.

 Below we’ve highlighted some common situations which require metering for payment, but for further details read our Essential Guide to Metering.

 1. Where there’s back-up heating

 This applies where:

 - There’s more than one renewable heating technology for space heating, for example, where there are two biomass boilers.
-See multiple products (open key pop up term) for more information.
-(Remember that it’s fine to have a solar thermal plant installed alongside your other technology, as long as it’s only heating domestic hot water).
+See multiple products for more information.
+(Remember that it is fine to have a solar thermal plant installed alongside your other technology, as long as it’s only heating domestic hot water).

 Back-up heating that doesn’t count: The system doesn’t need metering if the back-up heating is only designed and installed to heat a single room, such as an open fire or plug-in electric heater.
 Similarly, immersion heaters and supplementary electric heaters, that some heat pumps and biomass systems have, don’t count.
 Heat recovery systems that recycle air but don’t generate additional heat also don’t need to be metered.